Robert Pires: Aston Villa

 Pires returned to England and trained at London Colney – Arsenal's training ground, in order to keep his fitness levels up.
 In October 2010, it was reported that Conference National club Crawley Town intended to talk to Pires about joining them for some part of the season, but the player's spokesman said they were "not aware of any interest" from that club.

 On 16 November 2010, Aston Villa boss Gérard Houllier had been in talks with representatives of Pires.
 On 18 November, the 37-year-old midfielder completed his move to Aston Villa on a six-month contract.
 He made his Villa début in the Premier League on 21 November as a second-half substitute, although his new club were beaten 2–0 by Blackburn Rovers.
 Pires' arrival at the club was praised by many of Villa's senior players, including Gabriel Agbonlahor, Stewart Downing Pires scored his first goal for Aston Villa in the 3–1 FA Cup win against Blackburn Rovers on 29 January 2011.
 His next start was also against Blackburn Rovers in the Premier League on 26 February.
 His performance in Villa's 4–1 win was described by Sky Sports as "his most influential" since joining the club.

 In early March, Pires announced that he would like to remain at Aston Villa for the 2011–12 season.
 Villa boss Gérard Houllier responded positively to this claim, but admitted that no decision would be made until the Summer of 2011.
 However, he was released by the club on 27 May 2011 after the 2010–11 season finished.

 In September 2011, Pires made a guest appearance for Scottish Premier League side Hibernian in Ian Murray's Testimonial match at Easter Road.

-FC Goa, India (retirement and coaching)
+Goa, India (retirement and coaching)

 In September 2013, Pires made a guest appearance for Premier League Aston Villa in Stiliyan Petrov's Testimonial match at Celtic Park.

 In July 2014, Pires announced a comeback to promote the launch of the Indian Super League.
-On 2 September 2014, he was signed by FC Goa, becoming their marquee signing.
+On 2 September 2014, he was signed by Goa, becoming their marquee signing.
 The 40-year-old came out of retirement to play for Goa, one of eight teams in the newly created league, and he captained the team.